sotayamashita/highlighter/README.md

 # Markdown Highlighter

-A web-based Markdown editor with highlighting and annotation capabilities, built with Remix and React.
+A web-based Markdown preview with highlighting and annotation capabilities, built with Remix and React.

 ## Features